 When Worse Is Better: Strategic Choice of Vendors with Differentiated Capabilities in a Complex Co-Creation Environment

-The increasing complexity of consulting, research and development, and information technology projects has resulted in close collaboration between clients and vendors, who co-create value through co-design and co-production.
-In such co-creation environments, the output is contingent on the positive efforts exerted by all parties involved.
-These collaborative settings often involve a client engaging with more than one vendor.
-However, existing research on collaborative value co-creation has mainly focused on the one-vendor scenario, while research on multi-vendor sourcing has rarely considered value co-creation.
-We study a scenario involving a client and two vendors, examining the trade-offs that arise in the strategic interactions among the three firms.
-We derive novel and interesting insights about how these interactions differ from those under one-vendor co-creation, and from those under traditional multi-vendor sourcing.
-Specifically, we determine the conditions under which the client prefers the two-vendor arrangement over one-vendor co-creation, and the effects of such a preference on the primary vendor.
-Several counter-intuitive results emerge from our model: The client can sometimes be better off by adding a new vendor less efficient than the primary one, and the primary vendor becoming more expensive can sometimes make the client less inclined to add the new vendor.
-We also show that the collaborative nature of the interaction results in the primary vendor benefiting from the addition of a new vendor whenever it is beneficial for the client to add this vendor.
-The conceptual and managerial insights drawn from our research contribute to a better theoretical and practical understanding of strategic decision-making by firms in multi-vendor co-creation environments that are increasingly prevalent.
+The growing complexity of consulting, new product development, and information technology projects has led firms to increasingly adopt the strategy of collaborative value co-creation with their vendors.
+While such value co-creation often involves a client firm engaging with more than one vendor, research in this field has primarily focused on single-vendor co-creation, while research on multi-vendor sourcing has rarely considered collaborative value co-creation.
+We bridge this gap by studying a co-creation environment involving a client, a primary vendor, and a potential secondary vendor.
+Examining the trade-offs that arise in the strategic interactions among the three firms, we derive novel insights about how these interactions differ from those under one-vendor co-creation, and from those under traditional multi-vendor sourcing.
+Specifically, we demonstrate that the client can sometimes be better off by adding a secondary vendor that is less efficient than the primary one; and a more expensive primary vendor can sometimes make the client less inclined to add the secondary vendor.
+The client's decision to add the secondary vendor is driven by the value per unit of output rather than purely cost or efficiency parameters.
+We show that in such collaborative environments, the primary vendor benefits from the addition of a secondary vendor whenever it benefits the client.
+The conceptual and managerial insights drawn from our research contribute to a better theoretical and practical understanding of strategic decision-making by firms in multi-vendor co-creation environments that are increasingly becoming prevalent.

 Keywords: collaboration, co-production, co-creation, multiple vendors, game theory, analytical modeling